lisezmoi/cursendus/doc/manual/commands.md

 Example:

-    move EAST
+    trace EAST
     attack C10

-## move [direction]
+## trace [direction]

+The `trace` command:

-The `move` command allows for moving the character to the chosen direction.
+- moves the character to the chosen direction
+- trace a magic segment on the previously occupied square

 Available directions: